Hijacker (comics): Howard Mitchell

 Originally the owner of an armored car company, Mitchell adopted the masked alias of Hijacker to steal the cargo his cars were transporting and thus mend the financial difficulties of his firm.
-He was first defeated by Ant-Man, and later by Black Goliath and the Thing.
+He was first defeated by Ant-Man, and later by a team-up of Black Goliath with the Thing.
 He was good at last-moment "rabbit out of the hat" tricks that no one expected.
 He returned for vengeance on the Thing after the hero was hospitalized.
 He used a tank similar in appearance to his last one, but it was not as durable and Iron Man made quick work of it.

 Hijacker attended the "Bar With No Name" massacre.
 Without his gimmicks and protection, he proved easy prey for the Scourge of the Underworld.

 During the Dark Reign storyline, Hijacker was later among the eighteen criminals, all murdered by the Scourge, to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
 He carries over a dozen different kinds of gases in his backpack, and has his giant impenetrable tank.
-Hijacker chases the Punisher in his tank, but the Punisher escapes by using Pym particles to shrink down and get into the tank; after taking control of the tank, Punisher crashes it into the building where Basilisk was holding G.W.
-Bridge and uses the gases on Basilisk.
+Hijacker chases the Punisher in his tank, but the Punisher escapes by using Pym particles to shrink down and get into the tank; after taking control of the tank, Punisher crashes it into the building where Basilisk was holding G. W. Bridge and uses the gases on Basilisk.

 In the cleanup following the Spider-Island storyline, he attempted an opportunistic bank heist, but was noticed and pursued by Venom.
-During the chase, he accidentally ran over a mother and her child causing Flash to lose his temper and bites Hijacker's head off.
+During the chase, he accidentally ran over a mother and her child causing Flash to lose his temper and bite Hijacker's head off.

 Mercenary

 The second Hijacker is an unnamed mercenary who took on the mantle when he bought vehicle-upgrading nanites from Overdrive.
-He was one of the numerous henchmen available through Power Broker II's Hench App.
+He was one of the numerous henchmen available through Power Broker's Hench App.
 His first job came when Slug hired him through the app in order to steal a Giganto egg from a S.H.I.E.L.D. cargo ship.
-While taking control of the S.H.I.E.L.D. cargo ship, Hijacker ended up in a fight against Captain America and Ant-Man where Hijacker was knocked out by Captain America.
+While taking control of the S.H.I.E.L.D. cargo ship, Hijacker ended up in a fight against Captain America and Ant-Man, which ended in him being knocked out by Captain America.
 Ant-Man (Scott Lang) would later employ Hijacker's services as part of Ant-Man Security Solutions in an attempt to hack (and later combat) Darren Cross and his Cross Technological Enterprises.
 Hijacker parted ways with Lang when Ant-Man was arrested and his security company was shut down.